 Project Type Minimum Partner Match Required

 Beach nourishment and associated Not less than 25%

 enhancement project on a public beach or

 bay shore.

-Any other coastal erosion response study or Not less than 40%
+Any coastal erosion response study or Not less than 40%

 project, including a marsh restoration

-project or a bay shoreline protection project
+project or a bay shoreline protection project,

 other than a beach nourishment and

 associated enhancement project.

-Each biennium, the Land Commissioner None

-may undertake at least one erosion response

-project without requiring a match.
-This has

-limitations per TNRC, §33.603(f) & 31

-TAC §15.42(e): the total of these may not

-exceed one-half of the amount appropriated

-to the GLO for coastal erosion planning and

-response.
+Each biennium, the Land Commissioner may undertake at least one erosion response project without requiring a match.
+This has limitations per TNRC, §33.603(f) & 31 Texas Administrative Code (TAC) §15.42(e): the total of these may not exceed one-half of the amount appropriated None to the GLO for coastal erosion planning and response.
 Other projects per TNRC, §33.603(h).
-The Land Commissioner determines the
+The Land Commissioner determines the percentage.

-percentage.

 Demonstration projects.
-This has limitations The Land Commissioner determines the

-per TNRC, §33.603(g) & 31 TAC percentage.

-§15.42(d): the total of these may not exceed

-one-tenth of the appropriated amount to the

-GLO for coastal erosion planning and

-response.

-Tier 1 Master Plan Project None
+This has limitations per TNRC, §33.603(g) & 31 TAC §15.42(d): the total of these may not exceed one-tenth of the appropriated amount to the GLO for coastal erosion planning and response.
+The Land Commissioner determines the percentage.
+Tier 1 Master Plan Project None if GOMESA funds are used per Appendix C